 Recreation Area, This project is funded from a grant from Dominion Resources and is sponsored by the BEIT Division.
 The area is being created to be used by the faculty, staff, students and the community to utilize as an excellent location to bring student group, cub scouts, boy scouts, girl scouts, venturing crews, church groups, etc. The location will have the following features: Orienteering Course, Hiking and Nature Trail, Picnic Tables & Benches, Amphitheater, 12 Station Fitness Trail, Interpretative Signs, GeoCaches, Camping Area, Birding Trail, Disc Golf

 The SWCC/National Science Foundation Scholarship Program (S-STEM) was established to increase the number of talented, but financially disadvantaged undergraduate students who achieve an associate’s degree in Electrical/Electronics Technology, Engineering, Science

-The National Science Foundation Scholarship application will be available in Spring 2014.
+The National Science Foundation Scholarship application is available now for submission by the deadline of May 31st, 2014.

 Contact: Lisa Henley, Russell Hall R230, 276.964.7329